Sam Cookson (English footballer): Manchester City

-In 1919 he signed for Manchester City whom he would play for until 1927, making 285 appearances for the team in the League and 306 appearances overall.
-His only goal for the Manchester team came in a 3–3 draw with Corinthian in the 1925–26 FA Cup.
+In 1919 he signed for Manchester City, whom he would play for until 1927, making 285 appearances for the team in the League and 306 appearances overall.
+His only goal for the club came in a 3–3 draw with Corinthian in the 1925–26 FA Cup.
 Cookson is often described as one of the best uncapped full backs of his generation.
 He formed a long-lasting defensive partnership with Eli Fletcher at City.
 His first team debut occurred in a 1–0 win over Bradford City in December 1919.
 Tommy Browell scored City's only goal in that game.
-That season City finished seventh in the first division with 45 points.
+That season City finished seventh in the First Division with 45 points.

-In the 1920–21 football season, Cookson made 42 appearances for Manchester City who came second in the league, 5 points behind champions Burnley, which was City's highest position in the league since the 1903–04 football season when City had a team which included Billie Gillespie, Frank Booth and Billy Meredith.
-The following season, the 1921–22 football season, Billy Meredith returned to Manchester City and played alongside Cookson on the right side of the City team.
+In the 1920–21 season, Cookson made 42 appearances for Manchester City who came second in the league, five points behind champions Burnley, which was City's highest position in the league since the 1903–04 season, when City had a team which included Billie Gillespie, Frank Booth and Billy Meredith.
+The following season, 1921–22, Meredith returned to Manchester City and played alongside Cookson on the right side of the City team.
 Cookson made 39 league appearances for Manchester City that season and City finished tenth in the league with 45 points.

-In the 1922–23 football season the City team was further enhanced by the acquisition of Frank Roberts from Bolton Wanderers.
+In the 1922–23 season the City team was further enhanced by the acquisition of Frank Roberts from Bolton Wanderers.
 He joined a City attack which also included Horace Barnes and Tommy Johnson.
 The team finished eighth in the league, again with 45 points.
-In the 1923–24 football season Manchester City moved to a new ground, Maine Road, and Horace Barnes scored the first goal at the new stadium in a 2–1 victory against Sheffield United on the opening day of the season.
+In the 1923–24 season Manchester City moved to a new ground, Maine Road, and Horace Barnes scored the first goal at the new stadium in a 2–1 victory against Sheffield United on the opening day of the season.
 The team ultimately finished eleventh in the league on 42 points.
-Cookson played in all of City's 8 games in the FA Cup that season.
-The team were ultimately defeated in the semi final by Newcastle United by two goals to nil.
+Cookson played in all of City's eight games in the FA Cup that season.
+The team were ultimately defeated 2–0 in the semi-final by Newcastle United.

 In the following season City's defence was enhanced by the acquisition of Sam Cowan from Doncaster Rovers.
 Cookson made 37 appearances for City that season and the team finished in tenth place with 43 points.
-In the 1925–26 football season, Cookson was part of the Manchester City team which were relegated to the second division.
-Cookson would never appear in the first division again.
-Cookson also played for City in the FA Cup Final that season against Bolton Wanderers, but finished on the losing side.
+In the 1925–26 season, Cookson was part of the Manchester City team which were relegated to the Second Division.
+Cookson would never appear in the First Division again.
+Cookson also played for City in the FA Cup final that season against Bolton Wanderers, but finished on the losing side.
 England international David Jack scored the only goal of the game.
-In the 1926–27 football season, City finished third in the second division, 8 points behind winners Middlesbrough.
-His final appearance for the Manchester club came in the 1927–28 football season in which the team won promotion to the first division.
+In the 1926–27 season, City finished third in the Second Division, eight points behind winners Middlesbrough.
+His final appearance for the club came in the 1927–28 football season in which the team won promotion to the First Division.